sintacs/sintacs-mwai-frontend-chatbot-settings/readme.txt

 - Added admin page for role-based access control.

 ## Support
-For support, please contact the plugin author at `info@sintacs.com`.
+For support, please contact the plugin author at `info@sintacs.de`.

 ## License
 This plugin is licensed under the GPL-2.0+ license.